 Have you ever had a sinful struggle from within, one that keeps knocking at your mind and your heart?
 It makes you feel like you simply have to give in.
 It tells you that all you need to do is just take one look, one taste, one sip, one touch, or one bite… no one will know!
 That, my friend, is man’s sinful nature battling within all of us.
-If you’ve been battling against these temptations, it means you’re alive in Christ and dead to sin (Romans 6:11).
+If you’ve been battling against these temptations, it means you’re alive in Christ and dead to sin (Romans 6:11 In the same way, count yourselves dead to sin but alive to God in Christ Jesus.).
 We no longer live by this world’s standards, but by God’s standards.
 However, while we are still living in this fallen world, it will continue to challenge our conviction and our relationship with God, and many times it lures us to compromise.

 In Romans 7:14-20, Paul said that because of our sinful nature, our flesh is very much inclined to do what is evil.
 That is why it is much easier for us to be sinful than to be good.
 The Christian life is not just hard, it’s actually impossible.
 That is why we can’t live it by our own strength, but by the grace and power of God.
 When we receive Jesus as Lord and Savior, we also receive the Holy Spirit.
 The Holy Spirit makes pure and holy living possible.
 He reminds us of God’s standards and empowers us to live by them.
 He gives us the fruit of the Spirit.

 (Galatians 5:22-23 KJV)